japila-books/spark-sql-internals/docs/logical-analysis-rules/ResolveCreateNamedStruct.md

+---
+title: ResolveCreateNamedStruct
+---

-# ResolveCreateNamedStruct Logical Resolution Rule -- Resolving NamePlaceholders In CreateNamedStruct Expressions
+# ResolveCreateNamedStruct Logical Resolution Rule

 `ResolveCreateNamedStruct` is a [logical resolution rule](../Analyzer.md#batches) that <<apply, replaces NamePlaceholders with Literals for the names in CreateNamedStruct expressions>> in an entire logical query plan.